 The Associations Tab

 The Associations tab of the Details screen for an object displays the object’s first-level associations and provides options for filtering the associated objects and adding an association.
 Navigate to the Overview tab of the Details screen (Figure 4), and then click the Associations tab.
-The Associations screen will appear (Figure 32).
+The Associations screen will be displayed (Figure 32).

 Viewing and Filtering Associations